Attorneys’ Fees and Costs

 An award for costs is granted separately from attorneys’ fees.
 It comprises any expenses the parties sustain as a result of litigation, such as court filing fees, deposition costs, expert witness and court reporter expenses, and other administrative costs.
 Under Florida law, costs are awarded to the prevailing party in a lawsuit.

 The fear of high costs should not prevent you from receiving the representation you need and deserve during critical, emotionally fraught periods in your life.
-I am Palm Beach Gardens family law lawyer William Wallshein, and I am dedicated to providing my clients with the finest legal counsel at reasonable costs.
+I am West Palm Beach family law lawyer William Wallshein, and I am dedicated to providing my clients with the finest legal counsel at reasonable costs.
 I will remain open and honest in keeping you informed about fees and costs of litigation while working with you to pursue attorneys’ fee awards if you have a restricted budget.
 I handle an array of family law matters throughout South Florida, including marital dissolution and custody cases.
 Please call 561-533-1221 or contact me online to schedule our first conversation at no cost to you.